Portfolio Sustainability Framework

 Image

-PSF 2025
+PSF 2026

 This target is based on the expected launch of new active ingredients, improvements in product mixes, new products with lower dose rates, and reduction of key product carbon footprints, particularly for our proprietary compounds.
-All of which aligns our growth & investment strategy with external stakeholder expectations, including consideration of future regulatory requirements and secondary value chain standards.
+All of which aligns our growth and investment strategy with external stakeholder expectations, including consideration of future regulatory requirements and secondary value chain standards.
 The development of differentiated sustainability benefits offers further growth opportunities.

 Our sustainability priorities